Notre-Dame d'Afrique: History

 It was Louis-Antoine-Augustin Pavy, who served as the Bishop of Algiers from 1846 to 1866, who paved the way for its construction.
 The basilica was inaugurated in 1872, after fourteen years of construction.
 It was founded by Charles Lavigerie.
 Its architect, Jean-Eugène Fromageau, who had been appointed the chief architect for ecclesiastical buildings in French Algeria in 1859, employed a Neo-Byzantine style.
 Its floor plan is unusual as the choir is situated on the southeast instead of the usual east side of the building.

 The basilica contains 46 stained glass windows installed in the 19th century.
 They were blown out during a bombing of the area in April 1943 and have been restored twice since the end of World War II.

 In 1930 an organ, built in 1911, was donated to the basilica by the wife of the late Albert Weddell, a wealthy English resident in Algiers at Villa Georges and friend of the French composer Camille Saint-Saëns who had inaugurated the organ at Weddell's home.

 The basilica was damaged by the 2003 Boumerdès earthquake.
 A reconstruction project was initiated by Archbishop Henri Teissier in 2003, but work on the project did not start until the spring of 2007.
 The total cost of restoration was 5.1 million euros.
 The project took three years to complete.

+Notre Dame d'Afrique holds a daily mass at 18:00, with the Friday mass taking place at 10.30 instead.
+Mass also takes place in different languages throughout the month.

+Today the basilica regularly hosts cultural activities, such as music concerts and exhibitions.